 You’re Here Because You Were There, And You’re Looking For Answers

 We don’t claim to have all the answers, but you can find some serious can-dos from these experienced guests.
-They’re sharp, quick, and all of them have direct experience with some of your challenges with an uncertain world.
+They’re sharp, quick, and all of them have direct experience with many of your challenges in an uncertain world.

 Yes, vets do need – and can benefit from – improved, more expert, resources with improved maps.
 Interviews with these outstanding professionals and researchers bring new hope with upgraded insights for both vets and their families.
 Every one of these CBJ Episodes adds new, useful assessment tools and actionable treatment strategies for so many who find themselves hopeless, lost deep in the woods, alone with no maps and no compass.

 Sit down with your support system, your colleagues, and your loved ones – listen up and take action.
-These seasoned mind-vets bring specific recovery details for you and your family, your home team, right there in your personal reality, wherever you are.
+These seasoned mind-vets bring specific recovery details for you and your family, your home team, right there in your reality, wherever you are.

 Your mind and body live in, at this moment, unfamiliar territories.
 As a vet, you experienced different, unusual, personal realities.
 Your return to ‘ordinary life’ presents new perceptions and a process with additional, different challenges.
 In a way, it’s a different form of combat with self-reliance still out front.
 The reality is that ordinary life is also loaded with surprises.

 For it matters not how small the beginning may seem to be: